In this tutorial, we are going to see how to work with PHP form.

 PHP form utilize the superglobals $_GET and $_POST.
 These variables enable dynamic interaction between a user of the website and the server.

-The PHP form are used as part of HTML code, from which it obtains information and submits back for display.
+The PHP form is used as part of HTML code, from which it obtains information and submits back for display.

 PHP Simple Html Form :